gracetownland/Legal-Aid-Tool/docs/securityGuide.md

 - **AWS AppSync:**
   - Provides real-time data queries and synchronizes data between clients and backend
   - Integrated with IAM for authentication and runs in the public cloud space
-  - SQS queues with server-side encryption (SSE) enabled using AWS-managed keys
   - Only specific Lambda functions are granted permissions to send or receive messages

 - **Amazon Cognito:**